Aurcereal/SDY/README.md

 ![](ShowcaseMedia/show1.png)

 In order for the raymarcher to render many objects on the scene at once, I added bounding boxes: each ray that's sent out from the camera will only sample the SDFs of objects whose bounding box it intersects.
-This saves a lot of time that would be lost if the ray spent a lot of time sampling many objects it could never intersect.
+This saves a lot of time that would be lost if the ray spent time sampling objects it will never intersect with.

 | ![](ShowcaseMedia/show2.png) | ![](ShowcaseMedia/show2BBX.png) |
 |:--:|:--:|